I

 What deposed the Right of the 1950s?
 The movement of the 1960s.
 Not with slogans and rallies to “Stop the Right” but with organizations dedicated to freedom and equality—social, economic and political.
 Dedicated to putting power into the hands of the people—the people who actually do the work—the production and the reproduction—rather than leaving it in the hands of parasites who live off everybody else.
 I hear young people moan that they grew up under Reagan and Bush.
 Well, we grew up under McCarthy and General Eisenhower and Richard Nixon.
 We had the media telling us where our place was then, too—and that was in the home, period.
 The TV commercials were selling us Toni home permanents and floor wax, and a real woman knew how to use them and went into ecstasy at the sight of a bright and shiny floor because she dare not demand some ecstasy in the bedroom.

+The Right is not strong because they are correct.
+They are not strong because their ideology is appealing to the vast majority.
+They are strong because we are weak.
+We’re not winning very much right now.
+If fact, we’re being pushed backward.
+But that’s because we are disorganized and have little unity.
+We don’t even have national publications that carry the news of people’s struggles and teach us how to do our work better.
 I had a little discussion group at my house one night after watching the documentary about the Mississippi Civil Rights Movement called “Freedom on My Mind.”
 The one thing I learned that night was that when it comes to the general movement against capitalist oppression, hardly anybody knows what it is that they want anymore.
 We don’t even have a ideology to unite around.
 How can you win if you don’t know what you’re fighting for?
 People who once considered themselves socialists look at what’s happening in the former socialist countries and say “Socialism has failed.
 I guess I can’t be a socialist anymore because socialism doesn’t work.”
 Instead of looking at what went wrong with the practice—with trying to put the principles of socialism into practice—they say it’s a failure.
 But as Kwame Ture, who I knew as Stokely Carmichael, pointed out in a speech here recently, the principles are still sound, even if they haven’t yet been correctly put into practice.
 Women’s liberation has not been put into practice yet either.
 It hasn’t won yet, but do we abandon the great principle of what we have been fighting for because we haven’t won yet?

 Before the fall of the Soviet Union and similar setbacks for socialism around the world, to be a Red meant that the government and the powers that be considered you a dangerous subversive; now it means that you are just a relic of the past pushing an outdated and ineffective ideology.
 That’s a real smart thing to pull on Americans, because some of us can stand up—at least some of the time—to being considered a dangerous subversive, but, boy, it’s just as hard or even harder to be dismissed as irrelevant, obsolete fools.